Longitudinal Analysis of Mask and No-Mask on Child Face Recognition: Introduction

-There exist several mask face datasets \cite{MaskedFace2021,Damer2020,Wang2021,Mishra2021} but they mainly contain adult faces and caucasian and north Asian demography. \textit{To the best of our knowledge, no study has explored the combined effect of aging and mask on face recognition when the subjects are children.} Also, no prior works explicitly evaluated the \textit{longitudinal identification} performance when probe samples are with mask and gallery samples are without mask and vice versa.
+There exist several mask face datasets \cite{MaskedFace2021,Damer2020,Mishra2021,Huang2021} but they mainly contain adult faces and caucasian and north Asian demography. \textit{To the best of our knowledge, no study has explored the combined effect of aging and mask on face recognition when the subjects are children.} Also, no prior works explicitly evaluated the \textit{longitudinal identification} performance when probe samples are with mask and gallery samples are without mask and vice versa.
+Therefore, this work analyzes the practical covariates (e.g., elapsed time, age, sex, with mask and no-mask, and eyeglasses with mask and no-mask).
+Namely, we present a longitudinal study using one of the largest, deepest, and longest (in terms of number of subjects, number of images per subject, and time spans of subject images) child face dataset.
 Thus, this study investigated the above-mentioned directions by extending Children Longitudinal Face (CLF)~\cite{Deb2018,Praveen2021} dataset.
-We simulated the synthetic mask over all face images by using open source tool Masked Face-Net~\cite{MaskedFace2021} on the children dataset while keeping faces’ longitudinal nature, as also shown in Fig. \ref{fig:clfmask}.
-There are several venues where child face recognition systems are needed, e.g., finding missing children \cite{Praveen2019,LIU2020}, identifying trafficking of children \cite{Praveen2021}, school attendance during COVID-19 pandemic with mandatory mask \cite{Mishra2021}, etc. The main contributions of this study can be summarized as follow: \begin{itemize} \item We conduct extensive \textit{longitudinal} performance analyses of three top academic state-of-the-art (SOA) face recognition solutions and one post-pandemic COTS system on face images of children with mask.
-To the best of our knowledge, no such child longitudinal study exists.
+We simulated the synthetic mask over all face images by using open source tool Masked Face-Net~\cite{MaskedFace2021} on the children dataset while keeping faces’ longitudinal nature, as also shown in Fig.\ref{fig:clfmask}.
+There are several venues where child face recognition systems are needed, e.g., finding missing children \cite{Deb2018,Deb2021}, de-duplication of identification documents (e.g., minors passport validation and diver license)~\cite{Lacey2018,Praveen2019} and school attendance during COVID-19 pandemic with mandatory mask \cite{Manfred2020,Zeng2021ASO}.
+The contributions of this study are as follows: \begin{compactitem}[$\bullet$] \item A longitudinal child dataset with face samples with synthetic masks. \item We conduct extensive \textit{longitudinal} performance analyses of three top-performing public and one COTS face recognition systems on face images of children with mask.
+There is no such longitudinal study of children to our knowledge. \item We provide an extensive comparative evaluation of child longitudinal face verification and identification under joint and disjoint gender with and without face mask.
+Additionally, we analyze gender bias with eyeglasses and masks. \item FRS performance degrades with increasing time between gallery and probe samples.
+Using a face mask together with aging causes such declines. \end{compactitem} The manuscript is organized as follows.
+Section~\ref{sec:dataset} details the extended longitudinal child dataset used in this study.
+Section~\ref{sec:experimentsetup} presents the experimental setup.
+Section~\ref{sec:experimentalanalysis} discusses experimental results.
+Finally, the conclusion and future works are presented in Section~\ref{sec:conclusion}.